edvinanet/tls-o-matic/README.md

 	- Site that only allows SSLv2
 	- Site that only allows TLSv1.2
 	- Site that only offers null crypto
-	- Site that actually follows bettercrypto.org (and UTA BCP)

 API tests
 ---------